Medically Reviewed by: Dr. Bautista

 - Hodgkin’s Lymphoma, which is diagnosed when your doctor identifies the presence of a particular abnormal cell known as a Reed-Sternberg cell.

 Aside from the stark contrast in their occurrence rates, the only real difference between Non-Hodgkin’s and Hodgkin’s Lymphoma is their treatment plan.
+Research CNS lymphoma treatment and other lymphoma treatments today to stay informed.

 What are the Symptoms?